top of page

 You'll laugh aloud and heartily say,

-“Oh how very nice that you're here!
+“Oh how nice it is that you're now here!

 Never will I let you go away from Me.”